 If your NDIS access request is declined, it doesn’t mean that you don’t qualify or wouldn’t benefit from support and remember, it’s not personal.

-If your application was declined because of insufficient evidence, you have the option to reapply.
+If your application was declined because of insufficient evidence, you can decide to reapply for the NDIS.
 If you believe you’ve provided evidence to show you fulfil all the NDIS access requirements, you may also wish to appeal the initial NDIA decision.

 Reapplying for the NDIS